-During the re-commissioning and the following operations starting in P95, imaging sensitivities with the new AQUARIUS detector were measured for most filters.
-The values of the sensitivity for each filter are given in Table 1 and refer to the median of the observations since the recommissioning of the instrument.
+quality.
+For details see the VISIR Pipeline User Manual3.
+During the re-commissioning and the operations which started in P95, imaging sensitivities with the new AQUARIUS detector were measured for most filters.
+The values of the sensitivity for each filter are given in Table 1 and refer to the median of the observations since the re-commissioning of the instrument.
 A graphical compilation is presented in Fig. 6.